symbol/product/bridge/README.md

 ## Overview

-This repository contains the implementation of a bridge that supports three modes of operation:
+This repository contains the implementation of a bridge that allows converting tokens from a source network (NEM or Symbol) into a target network (NEM, Symbol or Ethereum).

+The bridge supports three modes of operation:

-* **Wrap mode** converts native NEM (`XEM`) and Symbol (`XYM`) tokens into wrapped counterparts (for example, `wXYM`) on NEM, Symbol, or Ethereum.
+* **Wrap mode** converts native NEM (`XEM`) and Symbol (`XYM`) tokens into wrapped counterparts on a different network (for example, `wXYM` on Ethereum).

     The conversion factor is fixed at 1:1, so the number of obtained tokens always equals the number of tokens provided.

     The reverse operation, unwrapping, is also supported.

-* **Stake mode** converts native NEM (`XEM`) and Symbol (`XYM`) tokens into staked counterparts (for example, `sXYM`) on NEM, Symbol, or Ethereum.
+* **Stake mode** converts native NEM (`XEM`) and Symbol (`XYM`) tokens into staked counterparts on a different network (for example, `sXYM` on Ethereum).

     Unlike wrap mode, the converted native tokens can earn rewards while not in use (for example, from harvesting), and the staked tokens represent proportional ownership of those rewards.